banma1234/chocoTheJailed/README.md

 ### `banma1234(Choco the Jailed)`

-He's King of coding who own this project
+Master of coding who own this project

 ### `hskang200(hagota)`